NetaZuckerman/covid19/README.md

              [FQ_PATH] | -r]`

 ### Usage:

 #### Template:
+##### --template <optional-path/to/fqs>
-To produce template of csv file to later serve as trimming input, use --template.\
+Produces template of csv file, which is the input file for --trim.\
-If no path provided, will automatically use default path of "fastq/raw/".If your fastq files are in a different location, please provide a path.  \
+If no input provided, uses "fastq/raw/" as default path to fastq files.
+If your fastq files are in a different location, please provide a path.  \
-The csv produced will include some default arguments, feel free to change them as you wish.
+The csv produced will include some default arguments, feel free to change their values and add more arguments as you wish. \
 `python3 QC.py --template`\
 `python3 QC.py --template /some/path/to/fastq/location/`\
 The output: _template.csv_ file in your working directory.